fithisux/omdb_graphdb_article/README.md

 # Graph Gold Models for the OMDB dataset

 Before proceeding make yourself a favor and create a virtual environemnt.
 Tested with Python 3.12.7 on Windows x64 10.
 What's on the menu?
-A Neo4j graph database from the OMDB gold **normalized** graph model [OMDB DBT PROJECT](https://github.com/fithisux/omdb_manual_dataset/tree/main).
+A Neo4j graph database from the OMDB gold **normalized** graph model [OMDB Manual Dataset](https://github.com/fithisux/omdb_manual_dataset/tree/main).
 A Kuzu database from the OMDB gold **business** graph model [OMDB DBT PROJECT](https://github.com/fithisux/omdb_manual_dataset/tree/main).
 Capabilities of the databases allows to have 2 completely different modeling processes with important subtleties.

 Enjoy!